TRIQS/triqs/doc/userguide/dmft.rst

 .. code-block::  python

-   from pytriqs.gf import *
+   from triqs.gf import *
-   from pytriqs.operators import *
+   from triqs.operators import *
    from h5 import *
-   import pytriqs.utility.mpi as mpi from triqs_cthyb import Solver
+   import triqs.utility.mpi as mpi from triqs_cthyb import Solver

    # Parameters of the model